MarcHagen/weather-card/README.md

 You have 2 options, hosted or self hosted (manual).
 The first option needs internet and will update itself.

-### If you are using Firefox:

-Firefox < 66 does not support all the needed functions yet for the editor.
-You change this by enabling `javascript.options.dynamicImport` in `about:config`.
-Or use the version without the editor: [Version without editor](https://raw.githubusercontent.com/bramkragten/custom-ui/58c41ad177b002e149497629a26ea10ccfeebcd0/weather-card/weather-card.js)

 # Hosted:

 Add the following to resources in your lovelace config: